 Instructor of Medicine, Harvard Medical School

 Jocelyn Carter, MD, MPH, obtained her BA from Harvard University in 2001 and her MD from the University of Illinois at Chicago College of Medicine in 2006.
 She completed her medical residency training at Dartmouth-Hitchcock Medical Center, Lebanon, NH in 2009.
 In 2011, she completed a Leadership Preventive Medicine Fellowship at Dartmouth-Hitchcock Medical Center and received her Masters in Public Health from The Dartmouth Institute for Health Policy and Clinical Practice in Lebanon, NH.
 Jocelyn joined the Academic Hospitalist Service within the Department of Medicine at the Massachusetts General Hospital in July 2011.
 Her clinical research at MGH currently includes implementation of inpatient care-centered innovations focused on improved care transitions as a part of a Commonwealth Fund/ Institute for Healthcare Improvement sponsored national initiative (STAAR).
-Recently, Jocelyn was honored to receive the 2012 Clinician Teacher Development Award (CTDA) sponsored by the MGH Multicultural Affairs Office/MGPO.
+Recently, Jocelyn was honored to receive the 2012 Clinician Teacher Development Award (CTDA) sponsored by the MGH Center for Diversity and Inclusion/MGPO.
 With the CTDA, Jocelyn looks forward to studying readmission patterns and designing clinically based interventions that address peri-hospitalization quality gaps and lead to reduced readmission rates.
 She also enjoys serving as a preceptor for second year medical students enrolled in the Harvard Medical School Preceptor- Doctor II course and on the Department of Medicine’s Internship Selection Committee.
 Jocelyn is also a member of the Massachusetts Medical Society, the American Medical Association and is currently serves as a Harvard University Alumni Association mentor.

 Abstract: Reducing 30-day Hospital Readmissions in an Academic Medical Center